Committed to open practices

 Sharing.
 Reusing.
 Remixing.

 In addition to the open textbook and other OER projects we support, we develop, facilitate and promote pedagogies that advance open education.
 We are heavily involved in promoting professional development and academic growth.
-We actively support the Educational Technology Users Group (ETUG), an online community of post-secondary educators in B.C. focused on using technology to enhance teaching and learning, and SCoPE, an online repository of freely and publicly shared programs and resources for professional development.
+We actively support the Educational Technology Users Group (ETUG), an online community of post-secondary educators in B.C. focused on using technology to enhance teaching and learning.

 Accessible to all